corefan/xenko-docs/en/manual/graphics/lights-and-shadows/light-shafts.md

 ### 4. Optional: Use a model as a bounding volume guide

 Currently, Game Studio doesn't display the bounding volume in the scene editor.
-This will change in future versions.

 As a workaround, you can add a model component to use as a guide.